Guinea PEO & Employer of Record Services

 Guinea - Country Overview

 Guinea still has an emerging economy.
-The country has the world's largest reserves of bauxite and untapped high-grade iron ore, as well as gold and diamonds.
+The country has the world’s largest reserves of bauxite and untapped high-grade iron ore, as well as gold and diamonds.
 In addition, Guinea has fertile soil, ample rainfall, and is the source of several West African rivers, including the Senegal, Niger, and Gambia.
-Guinea's hydro potential is enormous and the country could be a major exporter of electricity in the future.
-The country also has great potential in agriculture potential.
-International investors have shown interest in Guinea's unexplored mineral reserves, which have the potential to propel Guinea's economy.
-The GDP (PPP) of Guinea is $26.45 billion (2017) and the GDP for real growth rate is 6.7% (2017).
+Guinea’s hydro potential is enormous and the country could be a major exporter of electricity in the future.
+The country also has great potential in agriculture.
+International investors have shown interest in Guinea’s unexplored mineral reserves, which have the potential to propel Guinea’s economy.
+The country’s economy is expected to grow from 10.82 USD Billion in 2019 to 12.00 USD Billion in 2020.

 The duration of fixed-term contracts should not exceed 2 years.
 If an employee continues after 2 years, the contract gets converted into an indefinite term contract.

 It is legally required to have a written employment contract in place in Guinea, in the local language, which clearly outlines the terms of an employee’s compensation, benefits, and termination requirements.
 The contract may be agreed upon for an indefinite or a fixed-term and may only be agreed upon by individuals of at least 16 years of age.
 However, minors under the age of 16 may be contracted only with the authorization of the minor’s parent or guardian.

 The law mandates that regular work should not exceed 10 hour per day or 48 hours in a week.
 The law mandates a period of at least 24 consecutive hours of rest every week, usually on Sunday.